 All of us store up memories of one kind or another.
 Some are pleasant and others painful.
 Some remind us of lessons that were difficult to learn yet made us much wiser than we once were.
 And some leave us with stories we like to share because they are simply too wonderful to forget.

 Worship was important to him.
 It was at the center of his life and kept him close to the Lord.
-And when his friends said, “Let’s go to church,” he got excited.
+When his friends said, “Let’s get together and worship,” he would get excited.

 It’s very different today.
 Too few people find too little joy when they are invited to worship.
-Faithfulness to Christ and the obligation to gather for worship is no longer important.
-But those who truly love the Lord will always find time and a way to worship Him.
+Faithfulness to Christ and the obligation to gather for worship are no longer important.
+But those who truly love the Lord will always find the time and a way to worship Him.

 Prayer: Lord, our love for You is reflected in our worship of You.
-May our hearts rejoice whenever we recall times of worship.
+Teach us to worship so that our hearts rejoice whenever we recall times of worship.
 In Jesus’ Name, Amen.